egnchen/rasp-cv-tag-detection/README.md

     * Dronekit
     * Mavlink

-To install them:
+To install them on a raspberry pi:
 ```bash
 sudo apt install python3
 pip3 install opencv-contrib-python
 pip3 install dronekit
 ```

+Installing on windows follows similiar procedures.
 You'll have to `pip3 uninstall opencv-python` first if you already have the opencv python binding installed without contribution libraries, otherwise the two modules will conflict.

 After cloning the repository, run `aruco_detect.py` to begin tag detection.